Chamonix, jewel of the Alps

 Doing sports in Chamonix

-Chamonix is world-renowned for its exceptional offer in mountain sports.
+Chamonix is worldwide renowned for its exceptional offer in mountain sports.
 Activities are varied and accessible to all levels, whether winter or summer sports.

-- Skiing and snowboarding: With its many ski areas such as Les Grands Montets, Le Brévent or La Flégère, Chamonix is a flagship destination for sliding sports enthusiasts.
+- Skiing and snowboarding: With its numerous ski areas like Grands Montets, Brévent, and La Flégère, Chamonix is a prime destination for gliding sports enthusiasts.
 Off-piste skiing is possible for the more adventurous.

 - Mountaineering: Chamonix is the birthplace of mountaineering.
-The ascent of Mont-Blanc remains a major challenge, but many other routes are accessible in the valley for high-mountain lovers.
+The ascent of Mont-Blanc remains a major challenge, but many other climbs are accessible in the valley for high mountain enthusiasts.

 - Hiking: In summer, Chamonix becomes a paradise for hikers.
 The Tour du Mont-Blanc trail is a must for walkers, offering spectacular panoramas.

-- Climbing: The Chamonix valley is renowned for its rock faces, with many climbing routes adapted to all levels, ranging from bouldering to big wall climbing.
+- Climbing: The Chamonix valley is famous for its rock walls, with many climbing routes suited to all levels, ranging from bouldering to big wall climbing.

-- Mountain biking: The mountain biking trails around Chamonix offer thrilling descents, with varied routes suitable for beginners as well as experienced cyclists.
+- Mountain biking: The MTB trails around Chamonix offer thrilling descents, with routes varied for beginners and experienced riders alike.

-- Paragliding: Take to the skies with a paragliding session above the majestic mountains of Chamonix.
+- Paragliding: Take to the skies with a paragliding session over the majestic mountains of Chamonix.
 Tandem flights are offered all year round.

-- Rafting and white-water sports: The Arve river, which runs through the valley, is ideal for rafting and kayaking.
+- Rafting and white-water sports: The Arve river that runs through the valley is ideal for rafting and kayaking.
 Guided descents are organized for all levels.

 Sports facilities

-Chamonix has a modern and comprehensive infrastructure to welcome athletes throughout the year.
+Chamonix has a modern and complete infrastructure to welcome athletes all year round.

 Richard Bozon Sports Center

-This sports complex offers an indoor Olympic swimming pool, a weight room, as well as a wellness area with sauna and hammam.
+This sports complex offers an indoor Olympic-size swimming pool, a weight room, as well as a wellness area with sauna and steam bath.
 It also has tennis courts and a climbing wall.

 Chamonix Ice Rink